 - What it means for your organisation to have a Pharmaceutical Quality System

-- What tools will make the transition to Version 13 easier
+- What tools will make the required full implementation of Version 13 easier

 The course will focus on: